rohieb/latex-zube/README.md

 <https://creativecommons.org/publicdomain/zero/1.0/>.

-The forms (`fm*.pdf`) provided by the Bundesfinanzverwaltung are Amtliche Werke (“official works”) and are therefore not coprightable according to §5 Urheberrechtsgesetz.
-They can be obtained at <https://www.formulare-bfinv.de>, path „Steuerformulare“ → „Gemeinnützigkeit“.
+The forms (`fm*.pdf`) provided by the Bundesfinanzverwaltung are Amtliche Werke (“official works”) in Germany and are therefore not coprightable according to §5 Urheberrechtsgesetz.
+They can be obtained at
+<https://www.formulare-bfinv.de>, path „Steuerformulare“ → „Gemeinnützigkeit“.